Altinn/altinn-studio-docs/content/app/guides/design/guidelines/components/picture-component/_index.en.md

 - End by saying if the photo is a photo, illustration or graphic.

 **Example**
-"Three old wooden trolly.
+"Three old wooden trolley.
 Photograph."

 ### Example of use: